Intent Router

 }

 If the model selects a valid tool, routing is complete.
-If it selects answer_directly, the router proceeds to Stage 2.
+If it selects answer_directly, the router normally keeps that decision unless Stage 2 recovers a tool-backed follow-up.

 Stage 2: Follow-up reuse